 The network function virtualization contains two layers:

-NFN Infrastructure layer: it represents the physical resources of the IEEE802 access networks.
+NFN Infrastructure layer: it represents the physical resources of the IEEE802 access networks, including NA, ANC and BH.

-VNF layer: it provides the common platform and interface of network functions to allow the upper layer service to invoke and control the operation of the access network.
+VNF layer: it provides the common platform and interface of virtualized network functions to allow the upper layer service to invoke and control the operation of the virtual access network.

+The virtualized network functions are the abstracted network functions built on the top of NFVI layer (i.e. PHY and MAC).
+It consists of

+network configuration functions for virtual access network entities: NA, ANC and BH.

+fault and diagnostic management functions

+data path control functions

-The virtualized network functions are the abstracted network functions built on the top of NFVI layer (i.e. PHY and MAC)to control and manage the operation of each network entity of IEEE802 access network.
-The terminal subscription service management function (SSM-F) would be used to configure and manage the operation of terminals.
-The network provisioning management function (NPM-F) is used to control and manage the operation of access network node, like NA or BH.
-The fault and diagnosis management function (FDM-F) is used to monitor and track the abnormal or failed network entities in the IEEE802 access network.
-The virtualized network management functions are distributed through the interfaces between Virtualized Network Function (VNF) layer and Network Function Virtualization Infrastructure layer (NFVI).
+The virtualized network functions work as normal network functions to control and manage the operation of each network entity of IEEE802 access network..
+The network configuration function is used to control and manage the operation of access network node, like ANC, NA or BH.
+The fault and diagnosis management function is used to monitor and track the abnormal or failed network entities in the IEEE802 access network.
+The virtualized network management functions are distributed in the access network entities.

-With the functions of NFV, the service providers could be able to manage the IEEE802 access network with its services like NMS.
+NMS and SS are in the service layer in IEEE802 NFV model.
+Through the interfaces of virtualized access network functions, the access network operator can manage the virtual access network via NMS.
+The user can establish its data path connection under the control of SS.

 The NFV Management and Orchestration (NFV-MANO) is the central control of the network function virtualization.
-It provides network service capabilities through the virtualized network functions such as

-Instantiating a virtual access network instance and assigning physical and virtual resources

-Configuring the virtual access network for services via updating the attributes of access parameters through virtual ANC.

-Invoking the corresponding network procedure for system operation’s authentication, authorization; user’s authentication, authorization, and accounting (AAA), and law enforcement procedure.
+It is responsible to instantiate the virtual access network entities such as virtual NA, virtual ANC, virtual BH and/or virtual AR with default configuration parameters.
+Once the virtual access network is instantiated, it shall perform the virtual access network initialization through the virtualized network functions, which is similar to the regular access network initialization.

-The IEEE802 NFV could be implemented through IEEE802 layer management shown in Figure 6.x3, to manage the operation of PHY and MAC.
-The NFV-MANO can be mapped into a part of virtualized network management in the IEEE802 layered network management.
+The IEEE802 NFV could be implemented through IEEE802 layer management shown in Figure 3 , to manage the operation of PHY and MAC.
+The virtualized network management function can be mapped into a part of IEEE802 network management.
 The management of IEEE802 PHY and MAC layer operation is through the management information (or managed objects).
-In the virtualized access network, the NMS can manage the access network through virtualized network management of PHY and MAC to change the operation behavior of IEEE802 access networks.
+In the virtualized access network, the NMS can manage the access network through virtualized network management function of PHY and MAC to control the operation behavior of IEEE802 access networks.

-Figure 6.x3 IEEE802 layered network management for network function virtualization

-The virtualized IEEE802 access network needs to establish the physical link connection first and then instantiate a virtualized network instance via the virtualized network functions.
-Once the access network is powered on, the NFV-MANO instantiates a network instance to perform the discovery of service provider network and acquire the configuration parameters for the virtualized access network.
-Upon receiving the response from the service provider, the virtualized network instance (ANC) is responsible to configure the virtual access network for the service provider.
+The virtualized IEEE802 access network needs to establish the physical link connection first, then instantiate a virtualized access network instance and initialization via the virtualized access network functions.
+When the access network is powered on, the NFV Management and Orchestration instantiates an access network instance to perform the discovery of access network operator’s network management service and acquire the configuration parameters for the virtualized access network.
+Upon receiving the response from the access network management service , the virtualized access network control instance (ANC) initializes and configures the virtual access network entities like NAs and BHs. .

 NFV deployment considerations for IEEE 802 access network

-The NFV can be used for single service provider to configure and manage the operation of IEEE802 access network, and user data path establishment.
+The NFV can be used for single access network operator to configure and manage the operation of IEEE802 access network, and user data path establishment.
 In the high dense access network, the IEEE802 NFV could be able to provide the easy and flexible way to configure the entire access networks on different hardware infrastructure.

-In the shared deployment environment, the NFV can support network slicing of IEEE 802 access networks which allows multiple service providers to share the access network infrastructure and operate the access network in the same way.
-Each service provider can operate on its own slice of the shared IEEE802 access network.
+In the shared deployment environment, the NFV can support network slicing of IEEE 802 access networks which allows multiple access network operators to share the access network infrastructure and operate the access network in the same way.
+Each access network operator can operate on its own slice of the shared IEEE802 access network.